ashank07/ibm-monitoring-prometheus-operator-ext/README.md

 - IBM IAM service for RBAC
 For the details, please refer to the CRD.

+## SecurityContextConstraints Requirements

+- privileged SCC for operands
+- restricted SCC for operator

 ## Documentation

 For installation and configuration, see [IBM Knowledge Center link](http://ibm.biz/cpcsdocs).